shawnoster/whiskeyandcode/content/posts/secure-personal-secrets-using-environment-variables-and-1Password-cli.md

 This fetches the entire record for `HASS_REST` as JSON and pipes it through jq to make it easier to read.

-There are various ways from here to extract just the needed value, including 1Password's bult-in mini query language:
+There are various ways from here to extract just the needed value, including 1Password's built-in mini query language:

 ```bash
 op get item HASS_REST --fields credential